TristanWebber/garage_monitor/esp_bare_c/README.md

 ```

 In order to get to the point where this can work, there are some steps that need to be done:
-- Create a second stage bootloader
+- Work with the existing boot process
 - Write the gpio and delay functions
 - Create scripts for our build system

-## Second stage bootloader
+## ESP32-C3 Boot Process

 The first hurdle to getting our blinky code on to the chip and running will be to get the CPU to acknowledge its existence and load the first instructions.
-We can familiarise ourselves, at a high level with the ESP32C3 boot process by checking the [documentation](https://docs.espressif.com/projects/esp-idf/en/v5.3.1/esp32c3/api-guides/startup.html).
+We can familiarise ourselves, at a high level with the ESP32-C3 boot process by checking the [documentation](https://docs.espressif.com/projects/esp-idf/en/v5.3.1/esp32c3/api-guides/startup.html).
 Here we see that a first stage bootloader is located on the ROM of the chip and cannot be modified. `The first stage bootloader loads the second-stage bootloader image to RAM (IRAM & DRAM) from flash offset 0x0.`

+So on power-up, the following steps occur:
+1. Hardware startup and checks occur, then the program counter is directed to memory address 0x4000_0000 - the location of the ROM bootloader
+2. The ROM bootloader performs basic configuration tasks, loads code from flash offset 0x0 to IRAM memory and points the program counter to that location*
+3. Instructions that were located at flash offset 0x0 begin executing

+If we were using ESP-IDF, Step 3 would start the ESP-IDF second-stage bootloader, and eventually our `app_main()` would be called.
+But there's nothing stopping us from placing our own code at that location in flash.
+For this particular chip, that is the closest to 'bare metal' we can be (the ROM bootloader is immutable and cannot be modified by us).

-This means that for our example, there's very little that needs to be done to facilitate our own `main.c` being loaded on to the chip.
-The bare minimum that needs to be done is to point the second stage bootloader to our main function.
+For our use case, there is no reason to have a second-stage bootloader.
+Our application is small, so it will be entirely in memory.
+This means that there's very little that needs to be done to facilitate our own `main.c` being loaded on to the chip.
+The bare minimum that needs to be done is to point to our main function.
+However, it makes sense to hide away the low level code, including the tasks to be performed at boot, so let's create a basic `init` file so that can all be hidden away from the user code.

+As a first pass, the only thing to be done before calling main is to disable the watchdog timers (TRM 12) to prevent our chip from getting stuck in a reset loop.
 We *should* do a bunch of other checks and tasks before loading our user code, but let's just forget about most of that for now because it won't stop our project from working.
-The only other thing we will tackle intially will be to disable the watchdog timers (TRM 12) to prevent our chip from getting stuck in a reset loop.
 We would ideally be implementing code to feed the watchdog timers but that's not part of our objective just yet.
-Our first pass at a second stage bootloader will look like this, borrowing the function name from ESP-IDF:
+Our first pass at the init code looks like this, borrowing the function name `call_start_cpu0` from ESP-IDF:

-#### **`bootloader.c`**
+#### **`init.c`**
 ```C
 #include "sdk.h"